elfreki/Camino-al-conquistador/README.md

 * To make this more interesting and competitive we added some score for each task.

 ## Important :
-* For submissions fork the repo and make a folder by your username and submit by making a PR to main repo. eg  my user name is fl4shi3r so my submission for week 1 will be in  **submissions / elfreki / week1**
+* For submissions fork the repo and make a folder by your username and submit by making a PR to main repo. eg  my user name is elfreki so my submission for week 1 will be in  **submissions / elfreki / week1**
 * People submitting tasks after the current week will be awarded **half the points**

 ### Week1: